-The student must complete: CREDITS All of the following courses (8 credits): BMB 401 Comprehensive Biochemistry .
-461 Seminar in Plant, Animal and Microbial Biotechnology. .
-HRT 486 Biotechnology in Agriculture: Applications and Ethical 3 Issues..
-One of the following courses (3 or 4 credits): ANS 314 CSS 350 IBIO 341 One of the following courses (3 credits): 3 ANS 425 360 CSS 451 Biotechnology Applications for Plant Breeding 3 MMG 445 One of the following courses (1 credit): ANS 490 Independent Study 490 CSS 490 492
+CREDITS

+1. All of t he follo wing courses (8 credits):

+BMB 401 Comprehensive Biochemistry 4

+HRT 461 Seminar in Plant, Animal and Microbial Biotechnology.
+1

+HRT 486 Biotechnology in Agriculture: Applications and Ethical

+lssues 3

+2. One of f the fo llowing courses (3 or 4 credits):

+ANS 314 Genetic Improvement of Domestic Animals 4

+CSS 350 Introduction to Plant Genetics 3

+IBIO 341 Fundamental Genetics 4

+3. One of f the fo llowing courses (3 credits):

+ANS 425 Animal Biotechnology 3

+BE 360 Microbial Systems Engineering 3

+CSS 451 Biotechnology Applications for Plant Breeding

+and Genetics 3

+MMG 445 Microbial Biotechnology (W) 3

+4. One of f the fo llowing courses (1 credit):

+ANS 490 Independent Study 1

+BE 490 Independent Study 1

+CSS 490 Independent Study 1

+HRT 492 Undergraduate Research 1

-The Department of Horticulture offers graduate study leading to The Department of Horticulture offers graduate study leading to the M.S. and Ph.D. degrees in Horticulture.
-In addition, students may work with Horticulture faculty to obtain M.S. and/or Ph.D. degrees in several interdepartmental graduate programs including Plant Breeding, Genetics & Biotechnology, Genetics, Cell & Molecular Biology, Molecular Plant Physiology, and Ecology & Evolutionary Biology.
+The Department of Horticulture offers graduate study leading to the M.S. and Ph.D. degrees in Horticulture.
+In addition, students may work with Horticulture faculty to obtain M.S. and/or Ph.D. degrees in several interdepartmental graduate programs including Plant Breeding, Genetics and Biotechnology-Horticulture, Genetics, Cell and Molecular Biology, Molecular Plant Physiology, and Ecology and Evolutionary Biology.

 Faculty and students in MSU-Horticulture engage in scholarly research, teaching and outreach programs that are recognized nationally and internationally by our peer institutions and horticultural industries.
 Furthermore, our faculty and graduate students comprise an inclusive community of diverse backgrounds, cultures and experiences from across the U.S. and around the world.

-The Horticulture graduate curriculum is flexible and can be tailored specifically to individual backgrounds, educational experience, and career goals.
-Students can participate in interdisciplinary studies in such diverse areas as plant breeding, genetics, genomics, molecular biology, modeling, biochemistry, development, physiology and environmental response, sustainable and organic cropping systems, integration of plants with the human environment and marketing of horticultural/specialty crops.
+The Horticulture graduate curriculum is flexible and can be tailored specifically to individual backgrounds, educational experiences, and career goals.
+Students can participate in interdisciplinary studies in such diverse areas as plant breeding, genetics, genomics, molecular biology, modeling, development, biochemistry, physiology and environmental response, sustainable and organic cropping systems, integration of plants with the human environment and marketing of horticultural/specialty crops.
 This integrated educational and research approach fosters new discoveries in the plant sciences and technological innovations in the sustainable production of food, ornamental and landscape crops.
 Numerous fellowships and grant-funded assistantships are available on a career interest and competitive basis.
-Contact the MSU-Horticulture Graduate Programs Office (www.hrt.msu.edu) or faculty members directly to explore the potential to earn an advanced degree working in their research programs.